-This syllabus is intended to guide the student in what may be covered during the semester and will be followed as closely as possible.
-The professor, however, reserves the right to alter this syllabus's assignments and/or contents.
+This syllabus is intended to give the student guidance in what may be covered during the semester and will be followed as closely as possible.
+The professor, however, reserves the right to alter assignments and/or contents of this syllabus.
 Students will be given appropriate notice of any changes.